KamaranL/rofl/README.md

-# rofl
+# RoFL
-Ring of Fire Lite
+The class Ring of Fire drinking game as a lightweight web application you can play in any browser.